-Water Dispensers
+Water Dispensers and Pantry

-We have installed hot and cold-water dispensers in classroom.
+We have installed hot and cold-water dispensers in pantry and walkway of the school premises.
 You are welcome to use these facilities.
 Please bring your own water bottle if you wish to make use of this facility.
 We seek your cooperation to keep water dispensers' stations clean at all times.